lingui/js-lingui/website/docs/ref/macro.md

 ### `defineMessage` alias: `msg` {#definemessage}

-`defineMessage` macro allows to define message for later use.
+`defineMessage` macro allows to define a message for later use.
 It has the same signature as `t` and returns a `MessageDescriptor` that you can pass to `i18n._` to get a translated string at any time later.
+This is useful for [lazy translations](/tutorials/react-patterns#lazy-translations).

-In other words, `t` returns a translated string at the time when it's called, while `msg` returns a ``MessageDescriptor` that can produce translated strings later.
+In other words, `t` returns a translated string at the time when it's called, while `msg` returns a `MessageDescriptor` that can produce translated strings later.

 ```ts
 import { defineMessage } from "@lingui/macro"